Gigaspaces/xap-docs/site/content/xap97/hibernate-space-persistency.markdown

 ## Default Hibernate Space Persistency Implementation

-`DefaultHibernateSpaceDataSource` and `DefaultHibernateSpaceSynchronizationEndpoint` based on [Hibernate Session](http://docs.jboss.org/hibernate/orm/3.5/javadocs/org/hibernate/Session.html).
+`DefaultHibernateSpaceDataSource` and `Default` based on [Hibernate Session](http://docs.jboss.org/hibernate/orm/3.5/javadocs/org/hibernate/Session.html).

 ## Stateless Hibernate Space Persistency Implementation

-`StatelessHibernateSpaceDataSource` and `StatelessHibernateSpaceSynchronizationEndpoint` based on Hiberante [StatelessSession](http://docs.jboss.org/hibernate/orm/3.5/javadocs/org/hibernate/StatelessSession.html).
+`StatelessHibernateSpaceDataSource` and `Stateless` based on Hibernate [StatelessSession](http://docs.jboss.org/hibernate/orm/3.5/javadocs/org/hibernate/StatelessSession.html).
 This implementation is faster than the `Default Hibernate Space Persistency Implementation`, but it does not have first level cache, as well as does not perform any cascading operations (both in read operations as well as dirty operations).

 The `Hibernate Space Persistency Implementation` is used both with the [Synchronous](./direct-persistency.html) and the [Asynchronous Persistency](./asynchronous-persistency-with-the-mirror.html) modes.